google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     If you do this, remember that **`&`** means "in front of", so
-    the shape in front should come first, and your backdrop should
+    the shape in front should come first, while your backdrop should
     come last.

 Translation: Moving